-I was born in Surrey, England and started ballet at the age of 3 at my local dance school, Chatsworth Stage School.
-I then moved to California when I was 8, and trained at San Ramon Valley Dance Academy, until I moved back to England at the age of 14 to begin my professional training at a vocational dance boarding school, Tring Park School for the Performing Arts, where I studied for 5 years.
-During my training at Tring Park I had the opportunity to perform at Eve Pettinger’s Gala at the Britten theatre in London, and at The Swedish National Ballet School in their ‘Marleld’ performance in Gothenburg.
-I also performed the role of Giselle in Surrey Youth Ballet’s performance of ‘Giselle’.
-In my final year at Tring, I took part in Encore Dance Company’s UK tour, made up of the graduating students, where I performed in Kenneth Macmillan’s ‘Elite Syncopations’, alongside other mixed repertoire.
-I have also participated in various summer programs including English National Ballet, National Youth Ballet, Ballet West, Oklahoma City Ballet, Houston Ballet, and the Royal Ballet School.
+Georgie was born in Surrey, England and started ballet at the age of 3.
+She then moved to California and trained at San Ramon Valley Dance Academy, until moving back to England at the age of 14 to begin her professional training at a vocational dance boarding school, Tring Park School for the Performing Arts, where she studied for 5 years.
+During her training at Tring Park she had the opportunity to perform at Eve Pettinger’s Gala at the Britten theatre in London, and at The Swedish National Ballet School in their ‘Marleld’ performance in Gothenburg.
+In her final year at Tring, she took part in Encore Dance Company’s UK tour, made up of the graduating students, where she performed in Kenneth Macmillan’s ‘Elite Syncopations’, alongside other mixed repertoire.

 Who influenced you most to become the dancer you are today?

-One of my first ballet teachers, Miss Gayle Farley, really inspired me to continue ballet as a professional career.
-Gayle was a professional dancer with Ballet West and she always inspired me with her stories of what dancing professionally was really like.
-She used to encourage her students to really understand ballet by reading books about the history of ballet and the life of ballet dancers.
-She even showed me how to sew my pointe shoes for the first time.
+One of my first ballet teachers, Miss Gayle Farley, really encouraged me to pursue ballet as a professional career.
+Gayle was a professional dancer with Ballet West and she always inspired me with her stories of dancing professionally.
 Her training and encouragement really inspired my love of ballet, and I am forever grateful to her for that.

 What was the funniest episode(s) you’ve experienced in your career?